UPDATED

 More help for you

 As a driver, it is important to know the different types of pedestrian crossings so you can give pedestrians the right of way when needed.
 Not only that, but you may be tested on the different crossings during your driving test.
 Luckily for you, the different crossings are named after animals so they are easier to remember.
+Here are the different types of pedestrian crossings to know about for the theory test in the UK.

-Pegasus Crossings
+Pegasus

 A pegasus crossing (or equestrian crossing) allows equestrians to ride their horses across the road, next to pedestrians.
 To tell if it is a pegasus crossing, you will see the display of an equestrian/horse on the control panel.
 There are also two control panels, one at normal height for pedestrians, and another two metres above the ground for mounted equestrians.

-Pelican Crossings
+Pelican

 Previously known as a pelicon crossing (pedestrian light controlled crossing), a pelican crossing is for pedestrians.
 Pelican crossings are similar to zebra crossings, except that a pelican crossing is controlled by a light.
 To cross, pedestrians simply press the button and cross when the control panel prompts them to do so, and when the traffic light turns red.